Dark Night Burlesque

 “Matt has been an inspiration, sharing ideas, information and contacts with the sole purpose of promoting a love of reading and writing to young people, and indeed everyone he meets.
 His passion for literacy and literature has been the catalyst for several new Library projects in 2012 and an invigorating experience for our students.” – Tracy Dawson, Parkes High School

 I came on board with Newsvember 2011 to develop the scheme, broadening Paint the Town REaD’s traditional focus on young learners by partnering with a local high school.
-In this role, I delivered a series of innovative literacy activities to teens in the town, from hundred-strong Physical Ed. sessions focussing on handwriting and brain development to sharp, witty workshops on ‘How to Con Your Parents Out of a Million Dollars.’
+In this role, I delivered a series of innovative literacy activities to teens in the town, from hundred-strong Physical Education sessions focussing on handwriting and brain development to sharp, witty workshops on ‘How to Con Your Parents Out of a Million Dollars.’

 University of London